 The Company has pursued the advancement of its Promontorio and La Cigarra Projects as well as establishing Generative Exploration Teams in Northwest Mexico and British Columbia, Canada.
 The Company continues to seek joint venture partners to option its generative exploration projects to conduct exploration and make option payments to the Company to obtain a right to an earn-in interest in the project.
-The Company currently has three mineral properties under option namely, La Mina, the Cervantes property and the Promontorio Silver Belt all located in Sonora State, Mexico.
+The Company currently has two mineral properties under option namely, La Mina and the Cervantes property both located in Sonora State, Mexico.